-54

-157

-5.0 (minimum band score of 4.5)

-Completion of Adv.
-B level certificate

-Transcript

-Certificate

-Completion of 0- level Certificate

--
+TOEFL internet 54 TOEFL computer 157 IELTS 5.0 (minimum band score of 4.5) International Education Center (IEC) Completion of Adv.
+B level certificate Graduation from US high school Transcript International General Certificate of General Education Certificate General Certificate of Education Completion of 0- level Certificate Graduate from English medium diploma programme at a.
+English assessment scores must be no older than 2 years.

-Graduate from English medium diploma programme at International Baccaluareate School
+International Baccaluareate School

-- a.
-English assessment scores must be no older than 2 years. - b.
+- b.
 For GCE: Students must also pass five of the exams which must include English, math, social studies, Mother Tongue (or second language), and one science class. - c.
 Citizens of countries and territories where English is an official and/or major language may be exempt from this requirement.
-Contact us for more information international@losmedanos.edu. - 2.
-Sufficient funds to cover the payment of tuition, fees, and living expenses. - 3.
+Contact us for more information international@losmedanos.edu. - Sufficient funds to cover the payment of tuition, fees, and living expenses. - 3.
 Health insurance fees will automatically be charged each semester when you register for courses. - 4.
 International students must pay a nonresident tuition fee, in addition to enrollment fees. - The college does not have on campus housing and most students arrange their own housing.
 Information on the Home Stay program can be found at www.diablovalleyhomestay.com